Chapter 3: Open Data in Neuroscience

 Licenses provide a standardized way for others to use your creative work under copyright legislation.
 The different Creative Commons (CC) licenses describe what permissions the public has to do with your work.
 The license types are formed by combinations of sharing principles:

-• BY: credit must be given to the creator
+- BY: credit must be given to the creator

-• NC: only non-commercial uses of the work are permitted
+- NC: only non-commercial uses of the work are permitted

-• SA: Adaptations must be shared under the same terms
+- SA: Adaptations must be shared under the same terms

-• ND: No derivatives or adaptations of the work are permitted
+- ND: No derivatives or adaptations of the work are permitted

-Together, they result in six license types (CC BY-SA, CC BY-NC, CC BY-NC-SA, CC BY-ND, CC BY-NC-ND).
-A seventh license type (CC Zero or CC0) allows the creator to give up their copyright and all public users to adapt, build upon, and distribute the original work without any conditions.
+Together, they result in six licence types (CC BY-SA, CC BY-NC, CC BY-NC-SA, CC BY-ND, CC BY-NC-ND).
+A seventh licence type (CC Zero or CC0) allows the creator to give up their copyright and all public users to adapt, build upon, and distribute the original work without any conditions.
 You can consult the online tool Licence Chooser from CC if you struggle to choose a license for your work.
 Interested to read more about CC licenses?
 Check out this page.

 Data Management Plan